Sagar Samrat Oil Rig: History, Current Status & ONGC Role

 B-121 is one such field, located within the Mumbai Offshore Basin.

 ✅ Following the major oil discovery at the H-1-1 well in Mumbai High, ONGC expanded its offshore operations to optimize production.
-As part of this development phase, ONGC introduced the concept of unmanned platforms platforms without permanent crew, operated remotely or with periodic maintenance visits.
+As part of this development phase, ONGC introduced the concept of unmanned platforms without permanent crew, operated remotely or with periodic maintenance visits.

 ✅ The B-121-1 well was the first well drilled and operated from ONGC’s unmanned platform setup.